Info About IELTS

 Tests are usually scheduled on Saturdays or Sundays, so that candidates might conveniently take the exam without compromising on regular lecture hours or work.
 There are approximately four tests conducted in a month.
-To gain more information about IELTS, like test dates and test centers, preparation, test format, and scoring, you could check the official IELTS website (http://www.ielts.org).
+To gain more information about this, like test dates and test centers, preparation, test format and scoring, you could check the official website (http://www.ielts.org).

 What is Tested in IELTS?

-About IELTS test format, it is divided into four sections to assess and evaluate the candidates' proficiency in the four key aspects of English language communication - Listening, Speaking, Writing, and Reading.
-Also, it could very well be mentioned about IELTS that the exam is truly international in nature; the test responses accept all standard varieties of English being used across the world in all sections of the test, and also a number of native accents from around the world (New Zealand, Great Britain, American, and Australian) are used in the Listening section.
-Also, there are two different versions of IELTS being conducted - if you are an aspiring academician or professional, or want to study further in any of the English-speaking universities/institutes, the Academic version of IELTS is for you.
+About the test format, it is divided into four sections to assess and evaluate the candidates' proficiency in the four key aspects of English language communication - Listening, Speaking, Writing and Reading.
+Also, it could very well be mentioned about the test that the exam is truly international in nature; the test responses accept all standard varieties of English being used across the world in all sections of the test and also a number of native accents from around the world (New Zealand, Great Britain, American, and Australian) are used in the Listening section.
+Also, there are two different versions of test being conducted - if you are an aspiring academician or professional, or want to study further in any of the English-speaking universities/institutes, the Academic version of IELTS is for you.
 The General Training version of the test is intended for those who would like to work or migrate to predominantly English-speaking countries.

 Sections and Question Types